 Is it an evergreen design?

 Before going for a final design, you may need to go through and check out a few design sites for inspiration on what constitutes as evergreen designs.
-For example, you may check out Canva.com, Template.net and other design inspiration blogs to get an idea on what works and what does not.
+For example, you may check out Canva.com, Template.net, and other design inspiration blogs to get an idea of what works and what does not.

 Does it hold up to its competitor design?

 Another question that you have to ask yourself prior to choosing a final design is whether or not your creation holds up to its competitors’ designs or not.
 This means that you need to be aware of the different branding and visual designs used by other companies or organizations operating within your client’s field.

 You need to make sure that the final design you choose can take on its competitors by being easily recognizable by your competitors.
 This question can be very important especially if your client wants a quick way to boost his or her brand’s customer recognizability.